-Table 2.
-Generic visualization data types.
+Table 2: Generic visualization data types.

 View Stage.
-The output of the (view) stage is produced by a component called a visualizer.
+The output of the last stage (view) is produced by a component called visualizer.
 A view is a visual representation of a visualization abstraction on the screen.
-A visualizer performs visual mapping transformation that may be configured by a user using various parameters, e.g. visualization technique, colors and shapes.
-The user can also manipulate the final view using the view in-stage operators such as zoom and move.
-A visualizer can be reused for visualizing various visualization abstractions that use GVDTs supported by the visualizer.
+A visualizer performs visual mapping transformation which may be configured by a user using various parameters (e.g., selection of visualization technique supported by a visualizer, colors, shapes, proportions, etc.).
+The user can also manipulate the final view using the view in-stage operators (e.g. zooming, moving, etc.).
+A visualizer can be reused for visualizing various visualization abstractions which use GVDTs supported by the visualizer.
 In other words, the visualizer must be compatible with a visualization abstraction.
-It is necessary to ensure compatibility between analyzers and RDF datasets, between visualization transformers and analytical RDF abstractions, and between visualizers and visualization RDF abstractions.
+Again, it is formalized in the same way as for visualization transformers and analyzers in Section 3.4.
+Let us note that the introduced analyzer, visualization transformers and visualizers can all exploit the benefits of Linked Data.
+As we have already mentioned, it is necessary to ensure compatibility between analyzers and RDF datasets, between visualization transformers and analytical RDF abstractions, and between visualizers and visualization RDF abstractions.
 As we show later in Section 3.4, the notion of compatibility is based on ontologies.
-For example, an analytical RDF abstraction adhering to a given ontology may be processed only by a visualization transformer that supports this ontology.
-In addition, a visualization transformer is also able to process all analytical abstractions adhering to any other ontology mapped to the supported one thanks to the Linked Data principles, which also enable analyzers, visualization transformers and even visualizers to enrich the processed data with other data from the LOD cloud.
+For example, an analytical RDF abstraction adhering to a given ontology may be processed only by a visualization transformer which supports this ontology.
+However, Linked Data enables to exploit, e.g., equivalence mappings between ontologies.
+Therefore, a visualization transformer is able to process all analytical abstractions adhering to the supported ontology or any other ontology mapped to the supported one.
+Linked Data also enables analyzers, visualization transformers and even visualizers to enrich the processed data with other data from the LOD cloud.
+For example, a visualization transformer may exploit links to the LOD cloud to get GPS coordinates of the processed geographical objects.